jqwik-team/jqwik/docs/user-guide.md

   - `GenerationMode.AUTO` is the default.
-This will choose [exhaustive generation](#exhaustive-generation) whenever this is deemed sensible, i.e., when the maximum number of generated values is equal or less to the configured `tries` attribute.
+This will choose [exhaustive generation](#exhaustive-generation) whenever this is deemed sensible, i.e., when the maximum number of generated values is equal or less thant the configured `tries` attribute.
   - `GenerationMode.RANDOMIZED` directs _jqwik_ to always generate values using its randomized generators.
   - `GenerationMode.EXHAUSTIVE` directs _jqwik_ to use [exhaustive generation](#exhaustive-generation)